-Laboratory testing of samples collected from these assessments did not detect P.cinnamomi. $^{63}$ $^{64}$ In March 2016, further sampling was undertaken in the southern area of Shepherds Bush, adjoining the Robertson Road Cycleway.
-These samples also tested negative to Phytophthora testing. $^{65}$
+Laboratory testing of samples collected from these assessments did not detect P.cinnamomi.^{63 64}

+In March 2016, further sampling was undertaken in the southern area of Shepherds Bush, adjoining the Robertson Road Cycleway and along the Cycleway itself.
+Phytophthora multivora was recovered from Marri (Corymbia calophylla) trees along the Roberston Road Cycleway and other species were observed to be showing severe decline, which is consistent with data the City has obtained from previous assessments, indicating there has been an approximate 4% reduction in canopy cover aloing the Robertson Road Cycleway from 2014 to 2015.
+These samples also tested negative to Phytophthora testing.65

-Although Phytophthora species were not specifically recovered through laboratory testing, other pathogens such as Botryosphaeriaceous fungi are having an impact on the vegetation at Shepherds Bush.
+Although Phytophthora species were not specifically recovered through laboratory testing, at Shepherds Bush Reserve, other pathogens belonging to Botryosphaeriaceous and Fusarium fungi are having an impact on the vegetation within the reserve.6565at Shepherds Bush.
 Therefore it is recommended the current dieback signage be upgraded to continue raising awareness about hygiene practices to the community, in an attempt to limit the spread and introduction of plant pathogens into Shepherds Bush.